WayneCrawford/pspicker/README.md

     distri_nstd_delays: 4  # reject delays outside of this number of standard deviations
 responses:
     filetype: '' # 'GSE' or '': the latter means a Baillard PoleZeros-type format
-    filename:    # object with one or more "keys", each followed by a filename
+    filenames:   # object with one or more "keys", each followed by a filename
                  # e.g. {A: 'SPOBS2_response.txt', B: 'micrOBS_G1_response.txt'}
 station_parameters:  # List of objects with key = station_name
     - station1_name